fractalbass/data_science/_posts/2017-11-07-data_science_26.markdown

 [This site contains a nice overview of what is going on with Hadoop combiners.](https://www.tutorialspoint.com/map_reduce/map_reduce_combiners.htm)

-In the exercise, the student first runs a mapper that outputs each sale as the combination of a day of week as the key, and the value of the sale.
+In the exercise, students are required to write a mapper that outputs each sale as the combination of a day of week as the key, and the value of the sale.
 My mapper looks like this:

 ```python
 class DOWMapper():